RECYCLING STATIONS STAFF MANUAL 2026

 Glass Bottles: Glass will be collected accepted by the Recycle Dat program, but the use of glass containers on the parade route is prohibited.
 Glass goes in the blue rolling toter Glass Half Full Bins.
 It is too heavy to collect in Blue Laundry Bags, so the best way to roam and collect glass is with a cart or tilt truck.

-Plastic Bottles: #1 and #2 clear plastic bottles only.
-No plastic cups unless they are clear # or #2.
+Plastic Bottles: #1 clear plastic bottles only.
+No plastic cups unless they are clear #1.
 No flexible plastics.
 Bottles are the primary waste stream we want.

-X-Frame Bins - Each station will have 25 x-frames to deploy.
-12 on one rolling cart and 13 on another cart.
+X-Frame Bins - Each station will have 26 x-frames to deploy.
+13 on one rolling cart and 13 on another cart.
 Each bin will use branded signage hangers and reusable green “net bags”.
 Bins should be placed on the neutral ground side only in easy accessible and visible areas like corners and bike lanes.
 Do not let people take them into their tailgate area.
-If possible, place a landfill cardboard can with back back next each recycling x-frame.
 When one is full bring an empty net bag to it, change it out and bring the net bag back to your station to empty into a super sack.

-Ideally these are placed next to each recycling x-frame to help prevent contamination.
 They require a weight in the bottom like a brick to keep from tipping over in wind.
 The black bags must be pinched into slots on the side or they will fall into the can.
-Unfortunately, we have less available than we need (lost in shipping).
 Use at your discretion and only put them out on no rain days.
 Leave full trash bag on neutral ground for city sanitation to collect after changing.

 These reusable bags are used for walking collection with the can and bottles grabbers as they are a much more manageable size than the large x-frame bags.
 They are also used for lining the can backpacks.